skiphansen/panog2_ldr/README.md

 ## Erase  \<start adr> \<end adr>

 The erase command erases the specified range of flash.
-This command does not need be use before using the flash command unless autoerase is turned OFF.
+This command does not need be used before using the flash command unless autoerase is turned OFF.

-The start address must be on an erase boundary and the end address must be one byte less than the next erase boundary.
+The start address must be on an [erase boundary](https://github.com/skiphansen/panog2_ldr/edit/master/README.md#erase-boundaries) and the end address must be one byte less than the next erase boundary.

 For a rev B the erase size is
 256k or 0x40000, for a rev C it is 64K or 0x10000.